Who I'm looking for

 A bit about me

 I have a Computer Science PhD and have spent two decades in tech and research.
-I've started and exited a small assistive-tech company before this one — it's an area I care about and have built in before.
+I've built assistive tech before this — it's an area I really care about.

 More relevantly: my mother lives with dementia.
 RemindMeVoice started because the existing tools — phones, apps, smart speakers, even the dedicated dementia day-clocks — kept failing her.
-The first version was a button on her kitchen table that, when she pressed it, told her what day it was and what was happening.
+The first version was a button on her kitchen table that, when she pressed it, told her the time, the day, and what was happening.
 She used it.
-That was the moment I knew it was worth building properly.
+That was the moment I knew it was worth building for others.

 A few promises about the trial